Types of Internships

 An academic internship is any credit-bearing career-related work experience of limited duration in which an individual takes on responsible roles outside of the traditional university environment: in a non-profit organization, a government office, or a for-profit business.
 Programs can be structured or unstructured, as long as there is training and supervision involved and you are receiving academic credit.
 It is a valuable form of professional training that provides students with the opportunity to test their career interests in an off campus setting.
 Positions may or may not be paid, and students can do credited internships during the fall, spring or summer terms.

 Students must adhere to the Undergraduate Internship Application process to receive summer internship credit.
 However, the following procedures are different from the semester program.

 - All students must register and pay a fee for their internship credit through COPACE (The College of Professional and Continuing Education).

 - COPACE offers two summer sessions.
 Students must submit their application materials according to the internship office deadlines.
 These deadlines are based on one week prior to the add/drop date for each summer session.

 *** DUE TO STRINGENT INS REGULATIONS, ALL INTERNATIONAL STUDENTS MUST COMPLETE THEIR INTERNSHIP APPLICATION MATERIALS PRIOR TO THE FIRST DAY OF THEIR INTERNSHIP EXPERIENCE. ***

-Please meet with the Director of International Students and Scholars Office when planning to do any internship in the United States to ensure that the necessary immigration paperwork is completed.
+Please meet with tstaff from the Office of Intercultural Affairs when planning to do any internship in the United States to ensure that the necessary immigration paperwork is completed.